-- 12.1.2 The GT championship will consist of 5 events in the following format:- - GT10 and F1 classes on Saturday - GT12 class on Sunday - 3 meetings count towards the championship. - 12.2 In the event of a tie the competitor's best individual counting score will be taken into consideration, then next best counting score and so on.
+- A racer's best 3 Round points results to count toward championship position. - GT Nationals will include a Junior Championship for racers who are under the age of 16 at the first GT National meeting of the season. - GT Nationals will include a Veteran's Championship for those who are over the age of 50 at the first GT National meeting of the season. - Prizes for Junior and Senior Championships will be at the discretion of the GT committee. - These championships will be counted based on Qualifying times, with the fastest racer meeting the age requirements gaining 150 points for that round, and the second 149, and so on. - 12.2 In the event of a tie the competitor's best individual counting score will be taken into consideration, then next best counting score and so on.
 If there is still a tie then qualifying positions for counting scores will be taken into consideration.
 Throw away scores will not be considered. - 12.3 All meetings to be held indoors on carpet. - 12.4 Competitors will compete within the designated classes depending on their handicap (rating) as calculated by the Qualifying Officer.
-The formula breaks shall be chosen so as to produce as near as possible 1/3, 1/3, 1/3 split of eligible drivers.
+The formula breaks shall be chosen so as to produce as near as possible equal split of eligible drivers.
 Drivers with fewer than the required number of counting scores will be excluded until they have achieved an eligible rating.
 The formula breaks shall be confirmed at the section EGM.
 A +/- 1% buffer zone applies at the end of the season.
-Within this zone, the driver can elect whether to move up or down themselves, prior to the start of the following season. - 12.5 Four rounds of qualifying will be run, time permitting. - 12.6 In the case of three legged finals, the points for the best two legs are added together for overall position in each final, in the event of a tie the overall position is decided by the best counting score is used. - 12.7 On single day meetings there will be one leg of finals. - 12.8 Competitors will be given the opportunity to run in a final.
+Within this zone, the driver can elect whether to move up or down themselves, prior to the start of the following season. - 12.5 Single day meetings: Four rounds of qualifying will be run, time permitting.
+Two day meetings: Two rounds of controlled practice will be run, time permitting.
+Seven rounds of qualifying will be run, time permitting.
+Three leg finals will be run - 12.6 In the case of three legged finals, the points for the best two legs are added together for overall position in each final, in the event of a tie the overall position is decided by the best counting score is used. - 12.7 On single day meetings there will be one leg of finals. - 12.8 Qualifying heats to contain a maximum of ten (10) cars.
+Drivers to be spread evenly across the qualifying heats as deemed acceptable by the Qualifying Officer or Steward of the Meeting.

+Competitors will be given the opportunity to run in a final.
 The finals must be in A, B, C... format.
 All finals will consist of ten cars with the exception of the lowest final.
-The lowest final will require a minimum of 3 cars in order to be run.
 Four rounds of qualifying will be run, time permitting.